dev-dwarf/dev-dwarf.github.io/src/technical/making-a-ssg.md

 ---
 ##intro Introduction
 I wanted to make a new portfolio site as I get ready to apply for jobs after I graduate in the Spring (Feel free to @(/contact.html reach out)!).
 The main options seem to be some engines like WordPress, raw html/css/js, or generators like Jekyll.
-I respect the engine approach, but generally don't like that sort of thing, and my attempts at raw html always seems to end as a tedious mess.
-In the past I made a small site following the Jekyll tutorial, but it also felt off to me.
+I respect the engine approach, but generally don't like that sort of thing, and my attempts at raw html always feel tedious, so I lean towards generators.
+In the past I made a small site following the Jekyll tutorial, but it felt frustrating to me.
 There was a lot of setup, many different levels of abstraction that seemed unnecessary, a dizzying array of plugins which weren't quite right, and the result was fairly slow, often taking a noticeable (1-3s) amount of time for my small site.

 I've been working on building my understanding of text-handling in low-level languages like C and C++, so I thought building a small static site generator would be a good test of what I've learned.
 My goals for the project are: